rafosw/rudy/README.md

 **Read server response headers before attacking.**
 Check `Server:`, `X-Powered-By:`, and `X-AspNet-Version:` headers on the target.
 Apache with default `MaxRequestWorkers 150` is far more vulnerable than Nginx with `worker_connections 1024`.
 Adjust `-c` accordingly — aim for at least 110% of the declared worker count.

 ---

+## Legal Notice

+This tool is intended exclusively for authorized security testing, academic research, and controlled lab environments.
+Running this tool against systems without explicit written permission from the owner is illegal under computer fraud and abuse laws in most jurisdictions.
+The author assumes no liability for misuse.

+---